 3. Job Application Feature

-The process of resume parsing can be simplified in candidates can apply for positions using the parsing tool itself.
+The process of resume parsing in hiring can be simplified where candidates can apply for positions using the parsing tool itself.
 This will also enhance the candidate’s experience with the company as job applications would be much easier.
 As the product is requesting data in a specific structure, the resume parser can do its job much more effectively.

 4. Fast and efficient candidate data entry

 Utilizing a committed resume parsing tool will permit you to accelerate your data entry with the advantage of saving vital time.
 Candidates submit a wide range of resumes and include various data points in their resumes that do not follow any specific system.
 Analyzing these resumes manually will not only waste a lot of time and money but also force you to hire an extra data entry employee.
 A resume parser will only take a few minutes to get this job done more efficiently.